 Regarding What is On the Test:

-- Assume anything discussed in class or assigned as readings might be on the test.
+- Assume anything discussed in class or in lab or assigned as readings might be on the test.

 - Ask specific questions about this material in class.

 - We will review the topics covered in class the meeting before any test